-This is a fairly common cause of the pool legs being bent or buckled, and one that you need to rule out first.
+This is a fairly common cause of the pool legs being bent or buckled and one that you need to rule out first.
 Sometimes, the water distribution in the pool is not equal and hence, the water is not level.
 This results in most of the weight of the water being shifted to the side with more water.
 Consequently, the pool legs on that side are under tremendous weight and tend to buckle.

-In order to avoid this, you need to make sure that your Intex pool is on even ground and the water in it is level when filled.
-The water levels have to be ideally within 1 inch at all sides.
-This will result in equal distribution of weight on all legs so that they can easily support it.
+In order to avoid this, you need to make sure that your Intex pool is on even ground and that the water in it is level when filled.
+The water levels have to be ideally within 1 inch on all sides.
+This will result in an equal distribution of weight on all legs so that they can easily support it.
 If you have already built and filled the pool, the only safe way out is to drain the water and fix this issue before using the pool.

 Pool Legs Not Installed Straight During Construction

-This might come as a surprise to you, but it is ridiculously common for pool legs to not be placed straight to begin with.
+This might come as a surprise to you, but it is ridiculously common for pool legs not to be placed straight to begin with.
 This is mainly due to the fact that the legs extend outwards a little when the pool is filled, which has to be kept in mind and made allowance for when placing the legs.
 If the builder fails to do so, the legs are significantly bent when the pool is filled with water and pressure is exerted.

-The solution to this issue is simply to move the legs into correct alignment.
+The solution to this issue is simply to move the legs into the correct alignment.
 You have to drain the water from the pool, and then move the leg to ensure that it is straight.
 Alternatively, you can use a jack to move the leg, if you own one.
 This will save you from the hassle of draining out the whole pool.
 This Arcan 3-Ton jack should do the trick.

 Paver Block/Support Not the Correct Size

 As we have mentioned before, paver blocks or any sort of supporting base is essential for the legs of the Intex pool, if they are to withstand the enormous water pressure without buckling.
 It is equally important that the base is of the correct size to adequately support the leg.
-If it is small and parts of the leg are left out hanging in the air, it is possible for the leg to buckle due to water pressure.
+If it is small and parts of the leg are left hanging in the air, it is possible for the leg to buckle due to water pressure.